 The characters’ various dueling uniforms are reminiscent of military dress uniforms.
 To plagiarize the Tom Lehrer routine, this I know from NAHthing.
-I can’t name the ornaments on the uniform other than epaulets.
-With a few minutes of epaulet research I learned a few points that may help me interpret them.
+At first I could not name the ornaments on the uniform other than epaulets (since then I’ve learned about aiguillettes (Wikipedia), which seem too bizarre to be real).
+With minimal epaulet research (Wikipedia) I learned a few points that may help me interpret them.
 1. A fringe should indicate a higher rank.
 2. A longer fringe should indicate a higher rank.
 3. A gold fringe may indicate a higher rank, or maybe a different specialty.
-That’s everything useful that I found out.
+That’s everything useful that I know about real epaulets.

 Connected characters have epaulets of related shape.